kikotey/gitea-s3backup-docker/README.md

 # gitea-s3backup-docker

+THIS IS A INSPIRATION OF THE WORK OF [pondichys](https://github.com/pondichys/gitea-s3backup-docker)

 This repository contains the [Dockerfile](./Dockerfile) to build a container based on __Gitea__ official image that includes the `s3cmd` tool to copy a backup file to an __S3__ compatible object storage.

 ## Origin